apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * **Absolute Resource Configuration** - Administrators could specify absolute resources to a queue instead of providing percentage based values.
 This provides better control for admins to configure required amount of resources for a given queue.

+* **Dynamic Auto-Creation and Management of Leaf Queues** - This feature supports auto-creation of **leaf queues** in conjunction with **queue-mapping** which currently supports **user-group** based queue mappings for application placement to a queue.
+The scheduler also supports capacity management for these queues based on a policy configured on the parent queue.

 Configuration
 -------------